zzhangjii/learning-library/ospa-library/github-ideas/docx_md_converter_scripts.md

 ### The original .docx file will now be found in your local repository converted to .md with all GitHub formatting

-* Mac users\ still need to change all .tiff images to .png or .jpg that GitHub will recognize (batch tools work best) and modify the .md file to change the image suffixes from .tiff to .png or .jpg (whatever you created)
+* Mac users still need to:
+   * Change all .tiff images to .png or .jpg that GitHub will recognize <br/>(batch tools work best)
+   * Modify the .md file to change the image suffixes from .tiff to .png or .jpg (whatever you created)

 * Now you are ready to clean-up the document as desired